 Natural cemeteries: Natural cemeteries, also known as eco-cemeteries or green cemeteries is a new style of cemetery set aside for natural burials.
 Natural burials are motivated by the desire to be environmentally conscience, although natural burials can be performed at any type of cemetery, they are usually done in a natural woodland area.
 Conventional markings such as headstones are generally replaced with a tree or a bush or a placement of a natural rock.

 Frequently Asked Questions about Burials

-What is opening and closing and why is it so expensive?
+What are opening and closing fees and why are they so expensive?

 Opening and closing fees can include up to and beyond 50 separate services provided by the cemetery.
 Typically, the opening and closing fee include administration and permanent record keeping (determining ownership, obtaining permission and the completion of other documentation which may be required, entering the interment particulars in the interment register, maintaining all legal files); opening and closing the grave (locating the grave and laying out the boundaries, excavating and filling the interment space); installation and removal of the lowering device; placement and removal of artificial grass dressing and coco-matting at the grave site, leveling, tamping, re-grading and sodding the grave site and leveling and re-sodding the grave if the earth settles.

 Can we dig our own grave to avoid the charge for opening and closing?

 The actual opening and closing of the grave is just one component of the opening and closing fee.
 Due to safety issues which arise around the use of machinery on cemetery property and the protection of other gravesites, the actual opening and closing of the grave is conducted by cemetery grounds personnel only.

 Why is having a permanent memorial to visit so important?